-Arlo allows you to choose how tax should be displayed on your website and invoices and also has a range of tax-free event and registration solutions.
+Arlo allows you to choose how tax should be displayed on your website and invoices.

-The tax display default setting will affect the way the tax is displayed on your website and whether orders are created with lines inclusive or exclusive of tax.
+The Tax display default setting will affect the way tax is displayed on your website and also affects whether orders are created with lines inclusive or exclusive of tax.

-- From the Website pricing section, select whether the prices should be shown/calculated as including or excluding tax on your event listings and invoices.
+- From the Website pricing section, select whether the prices should be shown/calculated as including or excluding tax on your course listings and invoices.

 - Press Save.

-If you run countries in multiple countries/geographical regions, Arlo can set up a region for each with their own tax rate, currency, and other organisation details.
+If you run courses in multiple countries/geographical regions, Arlo can set up a region for each with their own tax rate, currency, and other organisation details.

-- You run most of your events in Australia and have to pay tax in Australia, you will have an Australia region in Arlo that will have a GST rate of 10%.
+- You run most of your courses in Australia and have to pay tax in Australia, you will have an Australia region in Arlo that will have a GST rate of 10%.

-- You sometimes run events in New Zealand and do not have to pay tax in New Zealand, so you will have a New Zealand region with a tax rate of 0%.
+- You sometimes run courses in New Zealand and do not have to pay tax in New Zealand, so you will have a New Zealand region with a tax rate of 0%.

 You can set one or multiple payment types to exclude tax on website orders.
-For example, you could set your platform to set a tax rate of 0% on all orders created where the payment type is 'Invoice'.
+For example, you could set your platform so that a tax rate of 0% is applied to all orders created where the payment type is 'Invoice'.

 You can set one or multiple payment types to offer an additional option of being tax-exempt on website orders.
 For example, you could set your platform to ignore tax on all orders created where the payment type is 'Account (Tax exempt)', but still allow customers to pay via 'Account' and have tax charged.